Phenacetin: Safety

 Phenacetin, and products containing phenacetin, have been shown in an animal model to have the side effect and after-effect of carcinogenesis.
 In humans, many case reports have implicated products containing phenacetin in urothelial neoplasms, especially urothelial carcinoma of the renal pelvis.
 Phenacetin is classified by the International Agency for Research on Cancer (IARC) as carcinogenic to humans.
 In one prospective series, phenacetin was associated with an increased risk of death due to urologic or renal diseases, death due to cancers, and death due to cardiovascular diseases.

 In addition, people with glucose-6-phosphate dehydrogenase deficiency may experience acute hemolysis, or dissolution of blood cells, while taking this drug.
 Acute hemolysis is possible in the case of patients who develop an IgM response to phenacetin leading to immune complexes that bind to erythrocytes in blood.
 The erythrocytes are then lysed when the complexes activate the complement system.

 Chronic use of phenacetin is known to lead to analgesic nephropathy characterized by renal papillary necrosis.
 This is a condition which results in destruction of some or all of the renal papillae in the kidneys.
 It is believed that the metabolite p-phenetidine is at least partly responsible for these effects.

 One notable death that can possibly be attributed to the use of this drug was that of the aviation pioneer Howard Hughes.
 He had been using phenacetin extensively for the treatment of chronic pain; it was stated during his autopsy that phenacetin use may have been the cause of his kidney failure.

+Askit Powders, a once-popular headache cure on the UK market, have been associated with kidney failure in chronic users due to containing phenacetin until 1966, when they were reformulated to remove it.

+In popular culture

+A 1974 episode of the Yorkshire Television series Justice, "Duty of Care", features a court case that resulted from a woman dying of phenacetin poisoning, as a result of taking A.P.C. for five years.
+This explained that phenacetin caused renal papillary necrosis.

+In the book Zen and the Art of Motorcycle Maintenance chapter 4, "APCs for headaches" is included in a list of valuable things to take on motorcycle trips.